Intro

 12.1.4.2 Tobacco in Australian cigarettes in the past

-In the past, most cigarettes sold in Australia were ‘Virginia-only’ products.23 This made Australian cigarettes taste sweeter and less “harsh” than cigarettes from many other parts of the world.
+In the past, most cigarettes sold in Australia were ‘Virginia-only’ products.
+23 This made Australian cigarettes taste sweeter and less “harsh” than cigarettes from many other parts of the world.

-During the 1980s and 1990s, Australian cigarettes were re-engineered to minimise tobacco weight.23 This occurred in response to a by-weight excise system that remained in place until November 1999.
+During the 1980s and 1990s, Australian cigarettes were re-engineered to minimise tobacco weight.
+23 This occurred in response to a by-weight excise system that remained in place until November 1999.
 The more tobacco used in each cigarette, the more excise duty it attracted.
 In addition, state licenses fees (levied on the wholesale price of tobacco products) were also higher for heavier cigarettes.
-The level of these state fees increased markedly from about 10% in most states in 1980 to 100% by the mid-1990s—see Section 13.2.2.
+The level of these state fees increased markedly from about 10% in most states in 1980 to 100% by the mid-1990s—see Section 13.6.2.
 Australian manufacturers thus had a very strong incentive to minimise the weight of their cigarettes.
-In order to produce low-weight cigarettes that were sufficiently firm to hold together prior to smoking, it was apparently necessary to replace reconstituted tobacco with expanded tobacco, especially expanded stem.24 After state fees were abolished in 1997 and the excise system changed in 1999, the Australian manufacturers re-engineered most brands to increase the weights of both the filter (which had previously been included in the excisable weight) and the weight of the tobacco used in the cigarette, presumably because this increased their consumer attractiveness over the previous designs.
-A study from 2008 indicated that the majority of Australian cigarette brands had remained stable in construction from when re-engineered after 1999 until 2005.25
+In order to produce low-weight cigarettes that were sufficiently firm to hold together prior to smoking, it was apparently necessary to replace reconstituted tobacco with expanded tobacco, especially expanded stem.
+24 After state fees were abolished in 1997 and the excise system changed in 1999, the Australian manufacturers re-engineered most brands to increase the weights of both the filter (which had previously been included in the excisable weight) and the weight of the tobacco used in the cigarette, presumably because this increased their consumer attractiveness over the previous designs.
+A study from 2008 indicated that the majority of Australian cigarette brands had remained stable in construction from when re-engineered after 1999 until 2005.
+25

-Tobacco industry documents, which have been made public since 1997 as a result of legal action in the US, strongly suggest that the use of reconstituted tobacco was phased out in Australian cigarettes in the 1980s and 1990s.24 It also appears that higher levels of expanded leaf and stem were used in Australian cigarettes during this period.
+Tobacco industry documents, which have been made public since 1997 as a result of legal action in the US, strongly suggest that the use of reconstituted tobacco was phased out in Australian cigarettes in the 1980s and 1990s.
+24 It also appears that higher levels of expanded leaf and stem were used in Australian cigarettes during this period.

 Relevant news and research

-For recent news items and research on this topic, click here. ( Last updated May 2023)
+For recent news items and research on this topic, click here. ( Last updated August 2024 )

 References